dlccyes/CollegeNotes/NTUNotes/Junior/Computer Architecture.md

 ##### data hazard
 - current instruction depends on the result of previous instructions → NOP (an operation that does nothing)
-	- NOP is in code, stall in in hardware
+	- NOP is in code, stall is in hardware
+- store won't create hazard
 - e.g.
 	- add x19, x0, x1<br>sub x2, x19, x3
 		- ![](https://i.imgur.com/qNl157r.png)